tanfwong/dsp_notes/_sources/ch6/firdesign.md

 * **MATLAB Example 4**:

   Consider the same design specification as in Example 1 above.
-That is, we want to design a lowpass type-1 FIR filter with the specification $(0.3\pi, 0.35\pi, 0.01, 0.001)$.
+That is, we want to design a lowpass generalized linear-phase  FIR filter with the specification $(0.3\pi, 0.35\pi, 0.01, 0.001)$.
 We may use the MATLAB function `firpmord` to first estimate the filter order $M$:
   ```matlab